YuHuaiCui/Social-Distribution/docs/Backend-API.md

 - `title`: Post title
 - `content`: Caption for the image (optional)
 - `content_type`: "image/png" or "image/jpeg"
-- `visibility`: One of: public, unlisted, friends
+- `visibility`: One of: PUBLIC, UNLISTED, FRIENDS
 - `categories`: JSON stringified array of category tags
 - `image`: The image file to upload